-Depending on your itinerary, your personal risk factors, and the length of your visit, your health care provider may offer you vaccination against Ebola virus disease, hepatitis A, hepatitis B, influenza, measles, mumps, rubella, monkeypox, rabies, typhoid fever, or a one time polio booster if you haven't previously received one for travel.
+Depending on your itinerary, your personal risk factors, and the length of your visit, your health care provider may offer you vaccination against Ebola virus disease, hepatitis A, hepatitis B, influenza, measles, mumps, rubella, monkeypox, rabies, or typhoid fever.
 Routine immunizations, such as those that prevent tetanus/diphtheria or "childhood" diseases, should be reviewed and updated as needed.

 See also: Library article for Malaria

 The following is current information as reported by the World Health Organization (WHO) and the US Centers for Disease Control (CDC):

 WHO—International Travel and Health (current online update, Country List)(2018) Malaria risk due predominantly to P. falciparum exists throughout the year in the entire country.

 - Recommended prevention: C – Risk of P. falciparum malaria, in combination with reported chloroquine and sulfadoxine–pyrimethamine resistance.
 Mosquito bite prevention plus atovaquone–proguanil or doxycycline or mefloquine chemoprophylaxis (select according to reported side effects and contraindications) a

 aAlternatively, for travel to rural areas with low risk of malaria infection, mosquito bite prevention can be combined with stand–by emergency treatment (SBET).

 WHO Country List footnote: When available, the date of the most recent update or confirmation is indicated in parentheses in the country list.
 If no date is indicated, the most recent update or confirmation was provided before 2013.

 CDC—Health Information for International Travel (current online edition)Areas with malaria: All.